Health Concern On Your Mind?

-Experts aren't sure what causes
+Experts aren't sure what causes migraines.

 They run in families, and experts have found a genetic link.
 But it isn't clear why some people get migraines and others don't.

-Read the Cluster Headache article > >
+Read the What Are Silent Migraines? article > >

 Certain things can bring on a migraine.
 These are called triggers.
 Your triggers may be different from someone else's.
-Having several triggers increases the chance you will get
+Having several triggers increases the chance you will get migraines.

 Some common triggers include: